 This article is here to help you learn some more about tools, some ways Wikipedia can help you learn, and some things you shouldn’t rely on it for.
 Unlike most of my essays, there will be screenshots.
 You may wish to pull up the page we’re discussing in another window so you can follow along with the overall structure.

-What is Wikipedia good for?
-What is it not good for?
+What is it good for?
+Not good for?

 You may have had teachers or professors or other people in your life tell you never to use Wikipedia as a source.
 I am a librarian by profession (and training!
 I have a Master’s degree in Library and Information Science), and I use Wikipedia all the time.